JoshDoody/fsn/_posts/2016-04-01-salary-negotiation-email-sample.md

 Once you're ready to counter offer, use the [salary negotiation email sample](#baseline-counter-template) to build your case and send your counter offer.
 There are also a couple of minor variations that may come in handy if your situation is unique.

 If you don't hear back after a few days, you might want to follow-up to make sure you're still on the recruiter's radar and that you didn't miss any emails or phone calls.
-[This template](#follow-up-template){:data-template="Follow-up after counter"}{:data-action="Choose counter offer template"} will help you check in.
+[This template](#follow-up-template) will help you check in.

 Then it's time to prepare for your [Final Discussion](/salary-negotiation-script-example/), where you'll hash out all the final details of your compensation package.

-Just in case you're not convinced that you can or should negotiate a higher salary after a job offer, let's cover a few common questions about the process.

 ## Articles you may also like